Ironclad warship: Turrets, batteries, and barbettes

 A lighter alternative to the turret, particularly popular with the French navy, was the barbette.
 These were fixed armored towers which held a gun on a turntable.
 The crew was sheltered from direct fire, but vulnerable to plunging fire, for instance from shore emplacements.
-The barbette was lighter than the turret, needing less machinery and no roof armor—though nevertheless some barbettes were stripped of their armor plate to reduce the top-weight of their ships.
+The barbette was lighter than the turret, needing less machinery and no roof armor.
+Some barbettes were stripped of their armor plate to reduce the top-weight of their ships.
 The barbette became widely adopted in the 1880s, and with the addition of an armored 'gun-house', transformed into the turrets of the pre-dreadnought battleships.

 Torpedoes

 The ironclad age saw the development of explosive torpedoes as naval weapons, which helped complicate the design and tactics of ironclad fleets.
 The first torpedoes were static mines, used extensively in the American Civil War.
 That conflict also saw the development of the spar torpedo, an explosive charge pushed against the hull of a warship by a small boat.
 For the first time, a large warship faced a serious threat from a smaller one—and given the relative inefficiency of shellfire against ironclads, the threat from the spar torpedo was taken seriously.
 The U.S. Navy converted four of its monitors to become turretless armored spar-torpedo vessels while under construction in 1864–1865, but these vessels never saw action.
 Another proposal, the towed or 'Harvey' torpedo, involved an explosive on a line or outrigger; either to deter a ship from ramming or to make a torpedo attack by a boat less suicidal.

 A more practical and influential weapon was the self-propelled or Whitehead torpedo.
 Invented in 1868 and deployed in the 1870s, it formed part of the armament of ironclads of the 1880s like HMS Inflexible and the Italian Duilio class.
 The ironclad's vulnerability to the torpedo was a key part of the critique of armored warships made by the Jeune Ecole school of naval thought; it appeared that any ship armored enough to prevent destruction by gunfire would be slow enough to be easily caught by torpedo.
 In practice, however, the Jeune Ecole was only briefly influential and the torpedo formed part of the confusing mixture of weapons possessed by ironclads.